-2.5 Loss of height (LoH) & cylinder OZ considerations
+2.5 Loss of Height (LoH) considerations

 - a.
 When planning any task course, always be aware of the max LoH you can incur before it nullifies the badge or record attempt.
 More detail is given in 4.5. - b.
 Do not assume that the LoH value calculated by common flight analysis software is accurate.
 (Other software analysis problems are described in 10.8.)
 If an excessive LoH is indicated, examine closely the waypoint fixes selected by the software.
-Selecting a different waypoint for a free distance task claim can minimize or eliminate a LoH penalty. - c.
-The 3TP Distance task provides for pilots to skip a TP or use TPs out of declared order, but in both cases OZ sector orientation will change as a result.
-The pilot has two options: use a cylinder OZ at each TP or avoid a cylinder correction by completely encircling the TP as shown.
-If used at the last TP, this method also means the pilot can claim a Finish Fix anywhere.
+Selecting a different waypoint for a free distance task claim can minimize or eliminate a LoH penalty.

-- 2.6 Common badge flight errors OOs reject many claims as a result of common errors on badge flights.
-Here are some flight preparation or execution factors that can result in your claim failing: - a.
+2.6 Common badge flight errors OOs reject many claims as a result of common errors on badge flights.
+Here are some flight preparation or execution factors that can result in your claim failing:

+- a.
 You flew it with no planning, and then expected that the OO would find a way after the flight to make it fit the badge requirements. - b.
 You did not ask for a briefing on the usual task pitfalls before you attempted a specific task. - c.
 You did not complete an Internet or paper declaration when using a PR for a distance flight. - d.
 You did not know the maximum height you could be towed to on an under-100 km distance task.
-This is particularly important if the landing may be at a lower elevation than your take-off point. - e.
+This is particularly important if the landing elevation becomes your finish fix and it is at a lower elevation than your take-off point.
+Conversely, if you choose a high tow, then you must know the minimum height allowed at your finish point.
+See the 3.2 table. - e.
 You are a beginner in the use of the FR and did not practice using it to make sure you entered the OZ of your intended TP, or your FR was configured to sound a TP entry alert for a cylinder OZ, so you turned away on course before you entered the sector OZ that was needed for your task distance. - f.
 You did not confirm that the FR(s) being used on your flight had your name and the correct glider information stored.
-Refer to 6.5. - g.
+Refer to 2.7 below. - g.
 The OO was not available on landing so you took the FR out of the glider and gave it to him later that day.
-(See para 9.1 the OO must have control of the FR after landing until the flight data is downloaded.)
+(See paragraph 9.2 the OO must have control of the FR after landing until the flight data is downloaded.)
 This mistake is easy to make if you flew a club glider that will be used for another task. - h.
-Your OO did not keep a copy of the flight file and the original was contaminated in the process of converting it to an .igc file (a link to a file on the OLC is not sufficient as it will not validate). - 2.7 Notes on declarations If you are new to flight recorders in general or to a particular FR or linked device, make some practice flights before a badge attempt; it is the best way to avoid declaration problems.
+Your OO did not keep a copy of the flight file and the original was contaminated in the process of converting it to an .igc file (a link to a file on the OLC is not sufficient as it will not validate).

+2.7 Notes on declarations If you are new to flight recorders in general or to a particular FR or linked device, make some practice flights before a badge attempt - it is the best way to avoid declaration problems.
 Enter a declaration each time you fly, and check it carefully post-flight to make sure the correct data appears where it belongs in the .igc file.
-However, for Silver and Gold claims only, an error in pilot-entered pilot and aircraft data can be remedied as described at 6.5..
+However, for Silver and Gold claims only, an error in pilot-entered pilot and aircraft data can be remedied as described at 6.5.
 The structure of FR declarations is described in 6.4.
 Consider the following: